Kr3ker/otc/vibes/video-script.md

 ### [Screen: Fill in and submit]

-> "If my price beats the creator's threshold, I get filled.
+> "Offers get filled on a greedy first-in-first-out basis.
+If my price beats the creator's threshold, I get filled when the deal expires.
 If not, neither of us learns what the other wanted."

 ### [Screen: Show redirect to "Your Offers" tab, pending status]